onflow/hybrid-custody/README.md

 **NOTE: This contract is still under development, its address is likely to be redeployed to testnet once it is finished**

+**Please see [Flow's documentation about account linking](https://developers.flow.com/concepts/hybrid-custody/guides/linking-accounts) for more information and examples.**

 This repo contains a primary contract for managing ChildAccounts to permit hybrid custody in scenarios where apps only want to share a subset of resources on their accounts with various parents.
 In many cases, this will be a user's primary wallet outside of the